Three Tested Ways to Dig Deep And Overcome

 2. Do what is hard and life becomes easier.
 Do what is easy, and life stays hard.

 Our mind has one job, to keep us safe and out of pain.
+It’s not focused on how to dig deep, Our mind wants us to quit!

 It’s one reason why the negative voice in our head exists.
 It’s not focused on making you better, it just wants the path of least resistance!